BLOG

 This "here and now" approach is totally understandable.
 Who'd want to perform expensive impact-analysis and regression testing projects each time there's a need to implement a new flow or add a new package?

-Sometimes it is even impossible to estimate the impact of potential customizations, so a new one is added in the hope that it will work as planned.
+Sometimes it is even impossible to estimate the impact of potential Salesforce customizations, so a new one is added in the hope that it will work as planned.
 And if it doesn't work, a "patch" is built to support the solution for some more time.

 Technical Dept Salesforce